office 5 benefits of moving your IT infrastructure to the cloud

 2. Security and disaster recovery

-Cloud computing keeps your data secure with ongoing and automated daily backups, ensuring nothing is ever lost.
+Cloud security keeps your data safe with ongoing and automated daily backups, ensuring nothing is ever lost.
 Since data is never stored on a device, a lost or stolen laptop, phone or tablet cannot be hacked or compromised.
 All your files and emails are stored in a secure, compliant cloud infrastructure built on enterprise-class hardware.